Pramāṇavārttika (ཚད་མ་རྣམ་འགྲེལ་)

 Overview

 Presented as a commentary on dignaga’s pramanasamuccaya, the Pramāṇavārttika in fact constitutes an independent and far more elaborate treatise.
-It consists of verse-form arguments (kārikā) across four chapters, each dealing with a major topic in epistemology and logic.
+It consists of 1,452 verse-form arguments (kārikā) across four chapters: Chapter 1 contains 340 stanzas, Chapter 2 contains 285 stanzas, and the remaining stanzas fall in chapters 3 and 4.
+Only the first chapter has an autocommentary (svavṛtti) by Dharmakīrti himself (gorampa-pramanavartika).

 Chapter 2: Establishment of Valid Cognition (ཚད་མར་གྲུབ་པ་, pramāṇasiddhi)